clearlinux/how-to-clear/06-rpms.md

 ## `common`

 A repository at github specifically exists to deal with the creation and maintainance of `spec` files.
-It needs to be setup once and we have a handy shell script to do this.
+It needs to be set up once and we have a handy shell script to do this.
 You can find it either on the `https://github.com/clearlinux/common/` repository but it's also in the `files` folder in the training repository.